theNewDynamic/oregonsadventurecoast.com/content/blog/2016-03-03-even-more-ways-to-enjoy-coos-bay-and-north-bend-for-cheap-or-free.md

 ---
 title: Even More Ways to Enjoy Coos Bay and North Bend for Cheap (or Free!)
-date: 2016-03-03T19:00:35.000Z
+date: 2016-03-03T19:00:35.000+00:00
-description: >-
-  Let's not mince words here.
+description: Let's not mince words here.
 We're big fans of cheap.
 Cheap is awesome, that's just a proven fact.
 And even better than cheap is free!
 Nothing beats spending an awesome day with friends without the unsettling feeling of "wallet fatigue."
 tags:
 - Adventure Coast
 - Beaches
 - Coos Art Museum
 - Coos Bay
 - Crabbing & Clamming
 - Downtown Coos Bay
 - Free and Cheap
 - Free Things to Do
 - Hiking
 - North Bend
 - recreation
 - Spring Break
 - Whale Watching
 categories:
 - State Parks & National Lands
 - Walking & Hiking
 image: ''
+warning: true

 ---
 Let&#8217;s not mince words here.
 We&#8217;re big fans of cheap.
 Cheap is awesome, that&#8217;s just a proven fact.
 And even better than cheap is free!
 Nothing beats spending an awesome day with friends without the unsettling feeling of &#8220;wallet fatigue.&#8221;